ayush5harma/PixelFeatureDrops/README.md

 *The following features have not been tested but should enable themselves in countries where they are rolled out by Google*

-- **Call Screen ,Hold For Me and other features powered by Google's Duplex Technology** in countries where it is rolled out. (enables by itself)
+- **Call Screen, Hold For Me and other features powered by Google's Duplex Technology** in countries where it is rolled out. (enables by itself)
 Note: If not shown by itself in countries with this feature is rolled out, try clearing dialer data and then tap inside dialer settings And Call screen to download resource and enable.

 - **AR Mode in google maps** in countries where it's available. (enables by itself)